sarsamurmu/reboost/README.md

 import mod from './mod.js';
 ```

-It returns the first file with the first matched extension, so ordering matters.
+It returns the first file with the first matched extension, so extension ordering matters.

 ##### `resolve.mainFiles`
 Type: `string[]`